windvalley/gossh/README.md

 - Supports three kinds of timeout:
   Timeout for connecting each remote host (default `10` seconds).
-  Timeout for executing commands or a shell script on each remote host.
+  Timeout for executing commands or a shell script on each remote host or pushing each file/dir to each remote host.
-  Timeout for the current gossh task.
+  Timeout for the current `gossh` task.

 - Supports printing the execution results of `gossh` to a file or screen or a file and screen at the same time.
 Supports json format output.
 Supports printing debug information.
 Supports silent output.